Esri/arcgis-runtime-samples-ios/OfflineFeatureEditingSample/README.md

 to push your edits up and pull down any changes from the service.
 The sample displays basemap tiles for downtown San Francisco using a tile package (.tpk file) so that the basemap is visible even when the device is offline.

+**Note:** This sample uses functionality that is in beta at v10.2 of ArcGIS Runtime SDK for iOS.

 ###Using the sample
 1. Upon startup, the app is in "Live Data" mode where the map displays features from an ArcGIS Feature service.